dotnet/roslynator/docs/HowToConfigureAnalyzers.md

 #### 2) Modify Rule Set File Manually

 * Open rule set file in text editor.
-* Change its name (rule set is represented in the IDE by its name).
+* Change value of attribute 'Name' (rule set is represented in the IDE by its name).

 ![Edit Rule Set File](/images/EditRuleSetFile.png)